sudo-self/Rpi-shairport-sync/INSTALL.md

 };

 ```
+The `volume_range_db = 60;` setting makes Shairport Sync use only the usable part of the built-in audio card mixer's attenuation range.

 The next step is to enable Shairport Sync to start automatically on boot up:
 ```
 # systemctl enable shairport-sync